Visiting Mount Rainier National Park: Complete Guide 2026

 Weather at Mount Rainier

-Mount Rainier encompasses a wide diversity of environments, from glaciers and volcanic peaks, to river valleys and old growth forest.
-Conditions in such a setting can change rapidly.
+Mount Rainier encompasses a wide diversity of environments, from glaciers and volcanic peaks to river valleys and old-growth forests.

-Note that some trails, ranger stations or other facilities may be closed in winter.
+Note that some trails, ranger stations, and other facilities may be closed in winter.

 The Crystal Mountain Resort and Scenic Gondola Ride